What characteristics an application built with a Cloud Native approach has

 In addition, applications in containers consume fewer resources than if each part were run on a separate virtual machine.
 Scalability.

-A cloud architecture makes it easy to increase capacity when demand grows.
+Cloud architecture makes it easy to add capacity when demand grows.
 A Cloud Native application is designed from the start to scale horizontally, launching more service instances under load.
-In a traditional data center, that would require buying and installing new servers.
-In the cloud, the system provisions additional resources automatically within minutes.
+In a traditional data center, this would require buying and installing new servers.
+In the cloud, the system can provision additional resources in minutes.

 When customer traffic drops, excess capacity is switched off.

-As a result, the application always adapts to the business's current needs.
-Fault tolerance.
+This way, the application always adapts to current business needs.
+Resilience.
 A Cloud Native application is designed to keep running even if part of the system fails.
-It assumes that any component, or even an entire server, may fail, and that should not stop the service.
+Any component, or even an entire server, may go down, and that should not stop the service.

 Data is replicated, services are duplicated, and traffic is distributed.

-If one node goes down, requests are automatically switched to a backup.
-As a result, users do not notice any issues: the system remains stable during failures.
+As a result, users do not notice problems: the system remains stable even when failures occur.

 Automation and CI/CD.
 In the Cloud Native approach, routine work is handed over to machines.

-Infrastructure setup, version deployment, and testing are all as automated as possible.
+Infrastructure setup, new version deployment, and testing are all highly automated.

-DevOps principles, which combine development and operations, are implemented through CI/CD pipelines, systems for continuous integration and code delivery.
+DevOps principles, which combine development and operations, are implemented through CI/CD pipelines, or continuous integration and delivery systems.

 This means updates can be released frequently, even daily, with minimal risk.